 July 7–11, July 14–18

 In Week 1, campers will step back in time to the very early years of our nation.
 They will investigate real documents from the Revolutionary War, spin wool, tour the Bush-era family rooms in Bush-Holley House, learn weaving, make books and participate in a costumed debate.
-The program will be enhanced by Colonial reenactors and a field trip to 17th-century Philipsburg Manor.
+The program will be enhanced by Colonial reenactors and a field trip to the 17th-century Philipsburg Manor.
 A craft show and family reception will be held at the end of the week.

 Grades 1–3 (4th graders, if preferred)

 In Week 1, campers will learn what it was like to be a child in the late 1700s.
 They will write with quill pens, make corn husk dolls, meet a storyteller and perform skits about Colonial life.
 The program will be enhanced by Colonial reenactors and a field trip to Philipsburg Manor.
 A craft show and family reception will be held at the end of the week.